At-Home Face Lift Massage for Firmer, Smoother Skin

 A group of beautiful women between 40 and 60 years old.

-L’Oréal conducted a study on 50 women (ages 40–60) who did a 3-minute massage using plant-based oil for two weeks.
+L’Oréal conducted a small study with 50 women between the ages of 40 and 60 who did a short facial massage using a plant-based oil each day for two weeks.

 Lower-face massage: lips, mouth corners & jowls